TheRealKaup/KTech/readme.md

 ## Capabilities

-KTech covers all of the aspects that a basic 2D game engine library should.

-KTech's capabilities:

 - **Graphics** - Rendering terminal graphics with 24-bit color depth, opacity and layers.
 - **Physics** - Object movement with pushing, blocking and overlapping events, based on different collider types.
 - **Audio** - Loading, mixing and playing.